Garsondee/What-the-Tide-Dragged-In/Root/Lore/Silverfield_Setting.md

 ### The Darkwoods (or "The Ancient Woods")
 A primeval forest of towering pines and ancient oaks that rings the eastern edge of Silverfield.
 The Darkwoods are older than the town itself, and they *feel* it—the air is thick with old magic, the trees seem to listen, and the undergrowth shifts when you're not looking.

-This is **Slynx territory**, home to the spiritual lynx clan who serve as guardians of the forest.
+This is **Lynx territory**, home to the spiritual lynx clan who serve as guardians of the forest.
 They maintain magical ward-stones at key boundaries, though these wards have been weakening in recent years.
 The woods are laced with game trails, hidden clearings, and sacred groves.
 Humans rarely venture deep into the Darkwoods; those who do often return with stories of strange lights, phantom music, and the sensation of being watched.

 Key features:
 - **The Ward-Stones:** Ancient carved stones arranged in circles, humming with protective magic.
-- **The Clearings:** Natural amphitheaters where the Slynx hold their rituals and councils.
+- **The Clearings:** Natural amphitheaters where the Lynx hold their rituals and councils.
 - **The Eastern Boundary:** Where the woods meet the old silver mine—a place of particular magical instability.

 ### The Abandoned Silver Mine